 It takes time to gain the fitness to run at faster speeds in the first place.
 That being said, the idea is to gradually extend the amount of time you spend at or near goal race pace.

 The best runners in the world do their long runs at goal race pace.

 It doesn't happen overnight.

-There has to be a foundation laid and I am sure you already know this, we can’t just jump into hard long runs the first week into training.
+There has to be a foundation laid.
+We can't just jump into hard long runs the first week into training.

 That is where the patience part comes into play.

-If you have running 8.30 mile pace as your goal marathon race pace, how does running your 16-20 mile long runs at 9.45 per mile do the job?
+If you have want to run 8.30 mile pace for your marathon how does running your 16-20 mile long run at 9.45 per mile do the job?

 - Teaches you to burn fat at relatively slow paces

 - builds capillary beds assisting in better oxygen delivery to the working muscles

 - Teach you to race at the speed you want to compete at